codinglead/codinglead.github.io/_posts/2018-11-05-intro-to-node-and-express.md

 * put
 * delete

-a http method is a lowercase HTTP request method. path is the visited path usually made by a user.
+A http method is a lowercase HTTP request method. path is the visited path usually made by a user.
 Callback is a function that takes 2 - 3 parameters.

 In the callback function it has 3 parameters that are passed in.